burstack/skyfarms/README.md

 +Import Repository, create a local branch , Code away

 ## Tests

-Testing and Debugging has to be done on forked branches before last push to master repository
+Testing and Debugging has to be done on your local branch before push, to your added branch at the GIT repository

 ## Deployment

 Deployment to the live server will be executed by one of out team members

 ## Contributing Guidelines

 Please read CONTRIBUTING.md for details on how to contribute and the process for submitting pull requests to us.

 ## Code of Conduct

 Please read CODE_OF_CONDUCT.md for details on our code of conduct and the process for submitting pull requests to us.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details